 The Thysanoptera Collection Ulitzka

-My collection currently contains over 400 different extant species out of 130 genera and about 60 fossil taxa.
+My collection currently contains about 450 different extant species from 150 genera and about 60 fossil taxa.
 Most of the extant thrips are from Europe and South America.
 Several come from various Asian countries, the United States, from New Zealand and some from southern and eastern parts of Africa.
 My collection is constantly growing and expanding.

-All adults of extant species are mounted on microscope slides in Canada balm; larvae are embedded in Hoyer’s mountant or Berlese’s medium.
+All adults of extant species are mounted on microscope slides in Canada balm; larvae are embedded in Hoyer’s mountant.
 All microscope slides are annotated with information about the species’ locality, the plants they where caught on or with further data.

 Fossils (exclusively amber inclusions) are conserved for the main part in thin blocks of synthetic resin.